dzynin/text_anonymizer/README.md

 It is common for journalists and content producers to anonymize stories or redact documents for privacy and/or security reasons.
 Depending on the content, various parts of the text may need to be anonymized/redacted.
 This may include name of individuals, locations, dates, monetary values, etc.

 ### Part-of-speech tagging
-Text Anonymizer uses a [spaCy model](https://spacy.io/models) to parse and tag a document following tokenization.
+Text Anonymizer uses the [English core web spaCy model](https://spacy.io/models) to parse and tag a document following tokenization.

 ![sample_pos.png](https://github.com/kayvanrad/text_anonymizer/blob/master/images/sample_pos.png)